devopsfarm-projects/trainings/jenkins/README.md

 Created a job with parameters(string boolean and Choices)

-Create a job that checkout code, build and tests.
+Freestyle job - Create a job that checkout code, build and tests.
 Post build, It publishes the tests reports in the build

+Pipeline job -
-Create a declarative pipeline job from https://github.com/DevopsFarmer/java-sample-app.git that will do Four stages checkout build test publish
+   Create a declarative pipeline job from https://github.com/DevopsFarmer/java-sample-app.git that will do Four stages
+     checkout
+     build
+     test
+     publish

    Add parameters to enable/disable test stage